KhronosGroup/Vulkan-ValidationLayers/loader/LoaderAndLayerInterface.md

 object.
 This object acts as a container for each ICD's version of the `VkSurfaceKHR` object.
 If an ICD does not support the creation of its own `VkSurfaceKHR` object, the loader's container stores a NULL for that ICD.
-On the otherhand, if the ICD does support `VkSurfaceKHR` creation, the loader will make the appropriate `vkCreateXXXSurfaceKHR` call to the ICD, and store the returned pointer in it's container object.
+On the other hand, if the ICD does support `VkSurfaceKHR` creation, the loader will make the appropriate `vkCreateXXXSurfaceKHR` call to the ICD, and store the returned pointer in it's container object.
 The loader then returns the `VkSurfaceIcdXXX` as a `VkSurfaceKHR` object back up the call chain.
 Finally,